ibmresilient/resilient-community-apps/fn_bmc_helix/data/pb_bmc_helix_close_incident_from_task.md

 # These values will be added/updated on the target Helix incident,
 # so they must conform with the "HPD:IncidentInterface_Create" schema
 payload = {
-  "Status_Reason": "No further action required", "Status": "Resolved",
+  "Status_Reason": "No Further Action Required", "Status": "Resolved",
-  "Resolution": " Closed from IBM SOAR"
+  "Resolution": "Closed from IBM SOAR"
 }

 inputs.helix_payload = str(payload)